syncfusion-content/ej2-common-docs/ej2-javascript/ts/security-advisory.md

 **Resolution:**

-The API `enableHtmlSanitizer` is included to sanitize the HTML string before rendering it in the control so we recommend to utilize the API to prevent the Cross-Site Scripting vulnerability.
-For example, checkout the [enableHtmlSanitizer](https://ej2.syncfusion.com/documentation/api/tooltip#enablehtmlsanitizer) API documentation in Syncfusion JavaScript Tooltip control.
+To mitigate this threat, we have introduced the `enableHtmlSanitizer` API, which sanitizes HTML strings before rendering them in the control.
+We recommend utilizing this API to prevent Cross-Site Scripting vulnerabilities.
+For example, refer to the [enableHtmlSanitizer](https://ej2.syncfusion.com/documentation/api/tooltip#enablehtmlsanitizer) API documentation in the Syncfusion JavaScript Tooltip control for more information."

 ## Security Issue